nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

     && (!$a || !$b || !$c)

 Thus the boolean formula is made up of a number of clauses separated by ANDs.
 Each of those clauses consists of three variables (or their negations) separated by ORs.
-The 3-CNF SAT problem now asks whether there exists a solution the the given boolean formula (such that it is true).
+The 3-CNF SAT problem now asks whether there exists a solution to the given boolean formula (such that it is true).

 The above boolean formula can be converted to the following regular expression: